 Mountain Expeditions leaders are quite simply the best in the business and we will pair you with the leader that is the most suited to helping you achieve your goals.
 Our leaders and guides are both friends as well as colleagues, they understand the Mountain Expeditions ethos and always deliver to the highest standard.
 Here’s a selection of some of them:

 Jon is the founder of Mountain Expeditions and has lead all of the Worldwide Expeditions on offer numerous times.
-Over the past 12+ years he has organised, climbed, guided and summited mountains on over 80+ major expeditions all over the world – including organising and leading the current world speed record for the 7 summits!
-In 2017 alone, he guided Everest, lead the first team ever to finish the Yukon Arctic Ultra 430 mile race, set a new British speed record on Kilimanjaro of 8hrs 11mins and ran around the iconic Bob Graham Round in 22hrs 28 mins!
+Over the past 14+ years he has organised, climbed, guided and summited mountains on over 100+ major expeditions all over the world.
+This includes organising and leading the current world speed record for the 7 summits and guiding a client on six 8000m peaks (including K2) in just 7 months.
+In 2022 he organied a expedition to Kanchenjuna and Makalu successfully summting both and becoming the only Brit to have guided the worlds Top 5 highest mountains.
+In 2018 guided Everest, lead the first team ever to finish the Yukon Arctic Ultra 430 mile race, set a new British speed record on Kilimanjaro of 8hrs 11mins and ran around the iconic Bob Graham Round in 22hrs 28 mins!

 Jon has an unprecedented track record of success at high altitude and is always either in the mountains climbing, skiing and guiding, or planning a trip (or more often – both!).
 Recently Jon has been enjoying delivering keynote speeches and inspirational talks to schools, private audiences and large corporate events.